Get an annual AARP membership for only $9. Offer ends 12/11.

 In the beginning stages of Huntington’s Disease, many patients may still be able to receive care at home.
 They will likely need help doing daily activities and may have mood swings or depression that need to be addressed.
 A home nurse or health aide who can come in a few hours a day may be an option at this point.

 As the disease worsens, you’ll begin to notice that at-home care is no longer feasible or safe.
 When involuntary movements become more frequent, there is a chance the patient can get hurt.
-Also, memory and speech may be affected more and lead to other problems.
-At this point, an assisted living facility or memory care facility may be needed.
+The physical changes you may notice might include difficulties with swallowing, eating, and especially walking.
+Those with Huntington’s Disease may lose weight or struggle with sleeping.
+Over time, the person will likely need to remain in bed or make use of a wheelchair.

-Memory-care facilities that deal with Alzheimer’s and dementia patients are better equipped to deal with Huntington’s Disease patients because of common mental issues that accompany the illness.
-They have trained staff who know what to do to keep patients safe.
+As they lose these cognitive abilities and develop speech impairments, it can become difficult to understand our loved ones and rationalize with them.
+Memory-care facilities that deal with Alzheimer’s and dementia patients are often better equipped to deal with Huntington’s Disease patients because they are accustomed to handling those with mental issues, including those that specifically accompany this illness.
+They have trained staff who know what to do to keep patients safe and happy.

 Some of the programs and services offered by memory care facilities include: